Our Future Path! A plan for a better world!

 Climate Change

-We also have a big problem with climate change.
-Although there are a lot of individuals and groups trying to deny climate change, the evidence is already overwhelming and is growing every day.
 The bad news is that it may already be too late to prevent many of the problems that climate change will cause.
-The good news is that if we can solve our energy problem by switching to renewable sources, we may still be able to prevent the worst devastation that climate change could cause.
+The good news is that if we can solve our energy problem by switching to renewable sources and taking a few other steps, then we may still be able to prevent the worst of the devastation that climate change would cause.

 Awareness

-Why haven’t more individuals and groups paid more attention to the extent of our overpopulation, energy, climate and other problems, and have been doing more about them?
+Why haven’t more individuals and groups been paying more attention to the extent of our overpopulation, energy, climate and other problems, and have been doing more about them?
 For one thing, some individuals and groups say these are not big problems, or even say they are not a problem at all.
 Some other individuals and groups tell us not to worry, since we have always come up with solutions to our problems, so we will do it again.

-First, these are real problems, and ignoring them will not make them go away.
+First, these are real problems and ignoring them will not make them go away.
 Second, we do not always find solutions in time to prevent suffering, and sometimes we have not found solutions at all.
 For instance, after countless decades of knowing that individuals are starving to death in many different parts of the world and that we need to make some drastic changes, we still have not been able to fix the problem of food shortages.

-For instance, for some businesses, overpopulation just means cheaper labor, and more customers who will create higher demand, which will lead to higher prices and more profits for them.
-In addition, for those who control our dwindling supply of nonrenewable energy and scarce resources, the higher demand also means even higher prices and more profits for them.
+For some businesses, overpopulation just means cheaper labor, and more customers who will create higher demand, which will lead to higher prices and more profits for them.
+For those people who control our dwindling supply of nonrenewable energy and scarce resources, the higher demand also means even higher prices and more profits for them.
+In addition, many business leaders are mainly concerned with their company’s short-term return on investment and stock price, which affects their current paychecks and wealth.

-Many business leaders have been mainly concerned with their company’s short-term return on investment and stock price, which affects their current paychecks and wealth.
 For instance, some car manufacturers prefer it when we are not concerned with energy, so we will buy bigger cars from them, which earns them bigger profits.
-In addition, these business leaders are often wealthy enough that any energy shortage would probably not affect them seriously.
-Some business leaders may even see an energy crisis as just another opportunity to make money.
+These business leaders are often wealthy enough that any energy shortage would probably not affect them seriously.
+In addition, some business leaders may even see an energy crisis as just another opportunity to make money.

 Politics